 Upon successfully completing your student teaching placement abroad, you will earn seven credits of ES 493 International Experience in Education, which will fulfill a half of your student teaching requirement.

-This program is offered during the fall or spring semester.
+This program is offered only during the spring semester.
 (While you always teach for 10 weeks, you may be in the host country longer because of school holidays.)
-In the fall, you typically teach 10 weeks abroad and return to Wisconsin to finish the last 8 weeks of your student teaching.
-In the spring, you typically spend the first 8 weeks of the semester student teaching in Wisconsin and then 10 weeks teaching abroad.
+You typically spend the first 8 weeks of the semester student teaching in Wisconsin and then 10 weeks teaching abroad.

-In order to allow time for placements within Wisconsin, fall placements through EAST can occur any time between August and mid-November.
-Spring placements will typically occur from late-March to late-June, depending on the academic calendar of the country in which you are placed.
+In order to allow time for placements within Wisconsin, spring placements will typically occur from late-March to late-June, depending on the academic calendar of the country in which you are placed.
 Exact dates will be confirmed by EAST and will vary based on country of placement.